-A: Examination fees contribute to funding the salaries of dedicated staff who support candidates and examiners throughout the exam process.
-These fees also cover the costs associated with venue hire and invigilation services across multiple locations, the production and manual processing of exam materials, and contracts with external providers for essential services such as scanning.
-Additionally, fees support meetings for exam development and standard setting, including travel and accommodation for contributors, as well as costs related to exam committee activities, observer deployments, and the maintenance of secure exam platforms.
+Fees contribute to a wide range of essential costs, such as funding the salaries of dedicated staff who support candidates throughout the exam process, venue hire and invigilation services across multiple locations, the production and manual processing of exam materials, and contracts with external providers for essential services such as scanning.
+Additionally, fees support meetings for exam development and standard setting, including travel, accommodation and catering for participants, as well as costs related to exam committee activities, observer deployments, and the licensing and maintenance of secure digital exam platforms used for exam administration and results management.

-These expenditures ensure that each DWE is delivered fairly, securely, and in alignment with the RACP's rigorous standards of quality and professionalism.
+These expenditures ensure that each DWE is delivered fairly, securely, and in alignment with the RACP's high standards of quality and professionalism.